Security Assurance Case¶

 | Separation of privilege | Parser, schema, audit, and export are separate packages with distinct responsibilities.
 Parse errors cannot bypass audit safety checks. |

-| Least privilege | The tool reads config.xml files and writes reports; it never modifies source configurations, executes commands, or makes network connections.
-No elevated permissions required. |
+| Least privilege | The tool reads config.xml files and writes reports; it never modifies source configurations or makes network connections.
+No elevated permissions required.
+Dynamic plugins (when --plugin-dir is enabled) run with full process privileges inside the opnDossier process, but loading is opt-in and requires explicit operator action. |

 | Least common mechanism | No shared mutable state between report generations.
 Each invocation operates on its own parsed data.
 No global caches that could leak information between runs. |